logzio/logz-docs/_source/logzio_collections/_log-sources/cloudwatch.md

 ##### Create a new Lambda function

-This Lambda function will collect CloudWatch logs and sends them to Logz.io in bulk over HTTP.
+This Lambda function will collect CloudWatch logs and sends them to Logz.io in bulk over HTTPS.

 Open the AWS Lambda Console, and click **Create function**.
 Choose **Author from scratch**, and use this information: